Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 This type of pain can manifest throughout the body.
 At the lumbar level, it may appear as a stabbing sensation.
 The affected person may also feel a burning sensation in the lower back which sometimes radiates to the legs.

 Lhermitte's sign is a sign of nerve damage.
 In patients suffering from multiple sclerosis, it would be present in almost 33% of cases.
-It is basically a brief, intense pain that starts at the back of the head and runs down the spine, sometimes even in the arms or legs.
+It is basically a brief, intense pain that starts from the back of the head and travels down the spine, sometimes into the arms or legs.
 This pain is typically reproduced when a person tilts their head forward.

 Musculoskeletal impairment